codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

     After entering it, click save.

-    _Note:_ If you don't see monaco on the right, try reloading the page.
-    _Note:_ If you want to list all connected devices you can open a terminal in `nodecg-io-serial` and run `npm run list`.
-    _Note:_ If you are using multiple devices you might want to use the `pnpId`, since ports can change between reboots!
+    _Note:_ If you want to list all connected devices you can open a terminal in `nodecg-io-serial` and run `npm run list`. _Note:_ If you are using multiple devices you might want to use the `pnpId`, since ports can change between reboots!

-7. Set the created serial service instance to the service dependency of the serial bundle.
+3. Set the created serial service instance to the service dependency of the serial bundle.

-    Select the serial bundle and the serial service in the left bottom menu and then select the service instance that should be used by the serial bundle (in this case the name of the previously created serial instance).
+    Select the serial bundle and the serial service in the left bottom menu.
+    Then select the service instance that should be used by the serial bundle (in this case the name of the previously created serial instance).

-8. Check the nodecg logs
+4. Check the NodeCG logs

     You should see an error or a success message and nodecg-io will send ping to the microcontroller every 10 seconds.
 The Arduino device will respond with pong.
 You should see the pong message displayed in the log.

     If you see an error or nothing at all, try making sure your microcontroller is plugged in and recognized correctly.
 Then restart nodecg, so the service is cleanly restarted.

 ### Sample Arduino sketch